 Because the Oxford English Dictionary (OED) captures the breadth and variety of the English language, something that one can trace through its entries are cultural fads and crazes.
-With that in mind, we have picked out a sampling of some of the dances mentioned in the OED, some new, some old, some still popular today, […]
+With that in mind, we have pulled together a list of dances mentioned in the OED, some new, some old, some still popular today, and others lost to […]

 Delaying an important but arduous task in favour of a more pleasurable less urgent one?
 Surely everybody has been guilty of doing that at some point, and, as you probably know, there’s a great word for it – procrastinate.
 Apparently people have been procrastinating since the late 16th century, when the verb first came into […]